manatlan/reqman/README.md

 **tests** : is a list of mono key/value pair, to test the response, which will test each requests.
 (2 specials: _status_ for the status, _content_ to test content inside ... others are for headers only !)

+## Tests / yml file

+It's a yaml file, which can be a list (multiple tests at once), or a dict (just one test).

+Here is a yaml, with just one test (a dict):

+    GET: /

+Here is a yaml, with just multiple tests (a list):

+    - GET: /
+    - GET: /explore

+But requests without tests are useless ... see [tests.yml](/example/tests.yml) For each request you can set theses keys:

+**headers** : is a dict of headers, which will be added to this request **tests** : is a list of mono key/value pair, to test this response.
+(2 specials: _status_ for the status, _content_ to test content inside ... others are for headers only !)
+**body** : which can be plain text or dict yaml or json.
+It's the content body which will be send to http access.

+_headers_ & _tests_ can be surcharged using _reqman.conf_ !
+Not _body_ !

+And, of course, you can use variables everywhere (if declared in reqman.conf ;-), like this:

+    - POST: /authent
+      body: login=me&pass={{passwd}}
+      headers:
+        content-type: application/x-www-form-urlencoded
+      tests:
+        - status: 200
+        - content: you are logged in

+or a json example request:

+    - POST: /authent
+      body:
+        login:  me
+        pass:   "{{passwd}}"
+      headers:
+        content-type: application/json
+      tests:
+        - status: 200
+        - content: you are logged in

 **...
 MORE TO COME ...**